Described impact craters

 Bombardment from the space

-There are many pieces of solid matter flying around in the space.
+There are many pieces of solid matter flying around in space.
 And VERY frequently they fall on the surface of Earth.
 There are estimates that every year on Earth fall 18,000 – 84,000 meteorites larger than 10 grams: e.g. one meteorite every 6 – 30 minutes.
 Every 500 years meteorites form a crater with a diameter of 100 m.
-It is rather unusual that no giant meteorite has devastated Earth over the last two million years – but it is also calculated that just a few percent or all small craters is found thus far.
+It is rather unusual that no giant meteorite has devastated Earth over the last two million years – but it is also calculated that just a few percent or all small craters are found thus far.

 Earth has experienced such terrible bombardment.
 It has been calculated that meteorites with a diameter of 1 km hit Earth every 500,000 years and sometimes there come true behemoths, with a diameter more than 10 km.
-They leave scars in the surface of Earth and traces in the history of climate and life.
+They leave scars on the surface of Earth and traces in the history of climate and life.

 The scars – impact craters

 As the meteorite hits the ground, it is suddenly stopped by the solid mass of Earth’s crust.
 Energy can not disappear without a trace – and the immense kinetic energy of the meteorite is transformed into thermal energy: an incredible explosion takes place in the impact site.
-If the meteorite is smaller, it may explode before hitting the Earth surface, but if it is large – it penetrates the ground and explodes under it, creating a circular crater.
+If the meteorite is smaller, it may explode before hitting the Earth’s surface, but if it is large – it penetrates the ground and explodes under it, creating a circular crater.

 The size of such craters on Earth might be amazing.
-Vredefort Crater in contemporary South Africa was created by 5 – 10 km large asteroid some 2 billion years ago and has a diameter of 160 km.
+Vredefort Crater in contemporary South Africa was created by a 5 – 10 km large asteroid some 2 billion years ago and has a diameter of 160 km.
 It seems that this blow triggered the creation of new volcanoes around the impact crater.
 Nowadays it would erase most life forms on Earth.

 The giant impact craters have left much more profound changes and can be detected even billions of years later.
 Such catastrophic events happen very rarely – once in ten or a hundred million years.
-As a result these craters still exist but have lost their "visual appeal" – they are just circular structures in the Earth’s crust, very often covered with later sediments.
+As a result, these craters still exist but have lost their "visual appeal" – they are just circular structures in the Earth’s crust, very often covered with later sediments.